byuids-resumes/Resume-Wright/docs/index.md

 `2016-2018`
 __LDS Missionary__, Bentonville, Arkansas

-- Created lesson plans to guide people on their learning with the church using church resources.
+- Created lesson plans to guide people in their learning with the church using church resources.

 - Served at different food pantries throughout Arkansas and Missouri for those in need.